react-hookz/web/README.md

     — Observe changes in the intersection of a target element with an ancestor element or with the viewport.
   - [**`useMeasure`**](https://react-hookz.github.io/web/?path=/docs/sensor-usemeasure--example) —
-    Uses `ResizeObserver` to track element's dimensions and to re-render the component when they change.
+    Uses `ResizeObserver` to track an element's dimensions and to re-render the component when they change.
   - [**`useMediaQuery`**](https://react-hookz.github.io/web/?path=/docs/sensor-usemediaquery--example)
     — Tracks the state of a CSS media query.
   - [**`useResizeObserver`**](https://react-hookz.github.io/web/?path=/docs/sensor-useresizeobserver--example)